Improve productivity and profitability

 - implementation of electronic Identification (eID) for profitability and productivity

-- cattle and sheep yard design
+- sheep and cattle yard design.

-There will also be a number of trade displays including:
+There will also be trade displays including:

 - precision livestock management (eg eID equipment)

 - farm management systems (eg farm software)